Yancai: History

 Y. A. Zadneprovskiy writes that the subjection of Yancai by the Kangju occurred in the 1st century BC.
 The westward expansion of the Kangju obliged many of the Sarmatians to migrate westwards, and this contributed significantly to the Migration Period in Europe, which played a major role in world history.
 The name Alanliao has been connected by modern scholars with that of the Alans.

 Yancai is last mentioned in the 3rd century Weilüe:

-In the 1st and 2nd centuries the AD, the Alans emerged as the dominant people of the Sarmatians either through conquering or absorbing other tribes.
+In the 1st and 2nd centuries AD, the Alans emerged as the dominant people of the Sarmatians either through conquering or absorbing other tribes.
 At this time they migrated westwards to Southern Russia and frequently raided the Parthian and Roman Empire.